Gfrim/internalNewsletterPod/README.md

 ### 1. Source Repository (Dashboard)

-The main dashboard provides a centralized view of all your content sources.
+The main dashboard provides a centralized, real-time view of all your content sources stored in Firestore.
 Each piece of content is represented as a "Source Card," showing its title, a summary, its category, and when it was added.

 - **Search**: A powerful search bar allows you to filter sources by keyword, title, summary, or category.
 - **Add Sources**: You can add content in two ways:
   - **Manual Entry**: Fill out a form with a title, the full content, a category, and an optional URL.
 You can use the built-in AI to generate a summary for your content.
   - **Document Upload**: Upload a file (`.pdf`, `.txt`, `.md`).
 The AI will automatically process the document to extract a relevant title, generate a detailed summary, and assign the most appropriate category.
+- **Data Persistence**: All sources are saved to a Firestore database, ensuring your data is persistent and shared across all users.

 ### 2. AI-Powered Q&A

 Ask questions in natural language about your entire content repository.
 This feature allows you to quickly find specific information without having to manually sift through documents.

 - **How to Use**: Navigate to the **Q&A** page.
 Type a question like, "What were the biggest wins last quarter?" or "Were there any challenges related to Project Phoenix?"
-The AI will synthesize an answer based on all the sources it knows about.
+The AI will synthesize an answer based on all the sources it knows about from Firestore.

 ### 3. Newsletter Generator